Food or tampons?

 These problems are documented around the globe.
 And they’re happening here too.

 What can we do?
 Make menstrual products freely accessible in places like schools, shelters, and correctional facilities.
-There are key ways that government can help, by including menstrual products in their budgets and providing them in the agencies and public facilities they oversee.
-Period Equity is fighting for this core policy change.
+Governments can include menstrual products in their budgets and provide them in the agencies and public facilities they oversee.
+Period Law works with state and national advocates to fight for this core policy change.

 Toxin Free.
 Period.